pratyushvshah/TheFirstFloor/README.md

 ### Features

-1. Login/Create user (Supporting hashing of passwords)
+1. Login/Create user (Supporting hashing of passwords).
-1. Stream songs online
+1. Stream songs online.
-1. Download songs from all major sources (YouTube, Spotify, SoundCloud, etc.) as well and some miscellaneous sites
+1. Download songs from all major sources (YouTube, Spotify, SoundCloud, etc.) as well and some miscellaneous sites.
-1. Search for podcasts
+1. Search for podcasts.
-1. Listen to radio stations all around the world
+1. Listen to radio stations all around the world.
-1. Identify music from media files or by recording
+1. Identify music from media files or by recording.
-1. Strong error logging to help with future debugging
+1. Strong error logging to help with future debugging.

 <p align="right">(<a href="#top">back to top</a>)</p>